benko/ocp4-lab-deployment/README.md

    interface for the services VM, and a non-IP-managed private network for all the VMs (including services) - see the service provisioning playbook for more on configuration

+### Runtime Configuration Variables

+There are some variables that can override specific behaviour of some of the playbooks.
+Here's a non-exhaustive list:

+ - ``force_hd_image_recreate=yes``

+    This will kill any existing disk image in VM provisioning playbooks and force them to be recreated from scratch.

+ - ``vm_use_bridge``

+    Decides whether to use a bridged interface or one attached to a libvirt network in the corresponding guest configuration.
+Obviously, you would want to stick to the same setting in all VMs, but if you need to discriminate, I suggest ``host_vars``, however ugly that is.

+    There are two settings that go along with that - ``vm_bridge_name`` and ``vm_network_name``, but they are of course mutually exclusive.
+The former is only used whn ``vm_use_bridge`` is on, and vice-versa.

 ## Additional Artifacts